Lemonade: Pink lemonade

 A popular variation of traditional lemonade, pink lemonade, is created by adding additional fruit juices, flavors, or food coloring to the recipe.
 Most store-bought pink lemonade is simply colored with concentrated grape juice or dyes.
+Among those using natural colors, grape is the most popular, but cranberry juice, beet juice or syrup made from brightly colored fruits and vegetables, such as rhubarb, raspberries, strawberries, or cherries, are also used.

+The origin stories generally associate pink lemonade's invention with traveling circuses in the US.

 A 1912 obituary credited the invention of pink lemonade to circus worker Henry E. "Sanchez" Allott, saying he had dropped in red cinnamon candies by mistake.
 Another origin story credits another circus worker, Pete Conklin, in 1857.
-His brother George Conklin tells the story in his 1921 memoir.
+His brother, lion tamer George Conklin, tells the story in his 1921 memoir, The Ways of the Circus.
 According to the story, Conklin's lemonade was a mixture of water, sugar and tartaric acid, with the tub garnished with a single lemon that he repeatedly used for the season.
 One day, he ran out of water.
 Searching desperately, he found a tub of water a bareback rider had recently used to rinse her pink tights.
 Adding in the sugar, acid and remaining bits of lemon, he offered the resulting mixture as "strawberry lemonade" and saw his sales double.

-Clear lemonade

-The predominant form of lemonade in the UK, Ireland, France, Germany, Switzerland, South Africa and Australia is a clear, lemon-flavoured carbonated beverage.
-Schweppes, R. White's Lemonade and C&C are common brands, and shops usually carry a store-branded lemonade as well.
-Schweppes uses a blend of lemon and lime oils.
-Other fizzy drinks, soft-drinks (or pop) which are both lemon and lime flavoured may also sometimes be referred to as lemonade, such as Sprite and 7 Up.
-There are also speciality flavours, such as Fentimans Rose Lemonade, which is sold in the UK, the US, and Canada.
-Shandy, a mixture of beer and clear lemonade, is often sold pre-bottled, or ordered in pubs.
+Real lemons were too expensive for the circus, so artificial substitutes were widely used.
+In the past, tartaric acid was commonly used to produce the typical tart flavor.
+In the modern era, commercially produced lemonade and powdered mixes tend to rely on citric acid.

+The term "pink lemonade" can also describe Indian lemonade, which is made by soaking dried sumac berries to produce a pink-colored beverage.
+The species of berries used include Rhus typhina ("staghorn sumac"), Rhus aromatica ("fragrant sumac", "lemon sumac"), Rhus glabra ("smooth sumac", "scarlet sumac"), and Rhus integrifolia ("lemonade sumac", "lemonade berry").

 Brown lemonade

 There are various drinks called brown lemonade.
-In Northern Ireland, brown lemonade is flavoured with brown sugar.
 A variant from Venezuela has cane sugar and lime.

 Other varieties

-In India and Pakistan, where it is commonly known as nimbu paani, and in Bangladesh, lemonades may also contain salt and/or ginger juice.
+In India and Pakistan, where it is commonly known as nimbu paani, and in Bangladesh, lemonades may also contain salt or ginger juice called lebur shorbot.
 Shikanjvi is a traditional lemonade from this region, and can also be flavored with saffron, cumin and other spices.

-Limonana, a type of lemonade made from freshly squeezed lemon juice and mint leaves, is a common summer drink in the Middle East.
-In Northern Africa, a drink called cherbat is made of lemon, mint, and rose water.

-Switcha is a version of the drink made in the Bahamas and Turks & Caicos that can also be made with limes instead of lemons.